 Have a view naming standard and use it

 Tired of your model having “Section 14” through “Section 89” and not knowing what in the world it is?
 Get yourself a view naming convention.
 That’s the easy part.
 The hard part is using it!
 As soon as you create a new view you should rename it.
-A Machiavellian method for making sure renaming views happen is to give everyone free reign to delete any view that isn’t named properly.
+A Machiavellian method for making sure renaming views happens is to give everyone free reign to delete any view that isn’t named properly.

 Temporary View Properties

 Need to tweak the Visibility Graphics of a view for just a second?
 Don’t turn off that View Template, just turn on Temporary View Properties and then switch it back off.

 Don’t duplicate your effort.
 In your Options bar, look for the “Reference Other View” checkbox if you are making a callout to refer to a view that you have already created.
 We see this a lot with wall sections.

 A lot of folks like to save time by duplicating an existing view.
 If that view has a callout, the callout tag is going to be duplicated as well and it might look funny sitting on top of itself, with little dashes like you tried to censor it out.